 All three All-State band ensembles were arranged together on the floor to minimize set-up (and time) between performances; the Wind Ensemble was on the left end canted toward the center, presenting an unusual viewing angle.

-Andrew Nelson 1st Chair Soprano/Alto Saxophone All-State Wind Ensemble 2012 Yakima, WA
+Andrew Nelson 1st Chair Alto/Soprano Saxophone All-State Wind Ensemble 2012 |

 This is Andrew Nelson's senior year and the second year he has been chosen to participate in All-State; last year Andrew was 1st Chair Alto Saxophone in the All-Northwest Band which is held in odd numbered years.

-Benjamin Zobel Baritone Saxophone All-State Wind Ensemble 2012 Yakima, WA
+Benjamin Zobel Bartitone Saxophone All-State Wind Ensemble 2012 |

 Benjamin Zobel is a junior this year and it's his first year participating in All-State--way to start at the top!
 Benjamin is interested in pursuing a career in jazz performance and audio engineering.

-Marcellus Brown All-State Wind Ensemble 2012 Conductor
+Marcellus Brown Conductor All-State Wind Ensemble 2012 |

 Mr. Brown's sincerity and warmth were evident in his demeanor, working with him was a wonderful opportunity for all the students involved.

-Foreground left to right: Jennifer Wilson, Scott Nelson and Mark Zobel Judi Nelson is just barely visible behind Jennifer
+Foreground: Jennifer Wilson, Scott Nelson and Mark Zobel Judi Nelson is behind Jennifer |

 It's gratifying to see parents involved and supporting their son or daughter's music education; parental support is essential to a student's development.
 Congratulations to both the Nelsons and the Zobels!